SeisSol/SeisSol/Documentation/sycl.rst

   cd ../..

-The following steps describe the steps to configure and install hipSYCL for AMD GPUs.
+The following steps describe the steps to configure and install OpenSYCL for AMD GPUs.
 Note `ROCM_PATH` is typically set by system administrators.
 Please, makes sure that this environment variable is not empty.

 .. code-block:: bash